drbenmorgan/SNCabling/README.rst

 .. code:: bash

-   OM [M:0.3.1] is associated to the WaveCatcher readout channel [H:0.3.1] WaveCatcher readout channel [H:2.15.5] is associated to the OM [G:1.1.5].
+   OM [M:0.3.1] is associated to the WaveCatcher readout channel [H:0.3.1] WaveCatcher readout channel [H:2.15.5] is associated to the OM [G:1.1.5] ..
-..

 Expert tools
 ============

 Expert tools (Python  3) are also provided to  generate cabling tables and  labels to  help cabling  operations at  LSM.
+However  no publicly available Python API is provided for now.